andersondevmaker/Chando/README.md

-# unity-checkers
+# Chando
-A 2D Unity implementation of checkers
+A 2D Unity implementation of checkers.